vittominacori/eth-token-recover/docs/index.md

 ## RecoverERC20

-_Allows to recover any ERC20 token sent into the contract and send them to a receiver._
+_Allows to recover any ERC-20 token sent into the contract and sends them to a receiver._

 ### _recoverERC20